sneha2e3/Student-Result-Analyzer-/README.md

 📌 Task Objective
-A data analysis tool built using Pandas and Matplotlib to analyze student academic performance.
-The project reads structured student data, calculates performance statistics, and generates visual insights to support decision-making.
+A data analysis tool built using Pandas and Matplotlib to analyze student academic performance...

 🛠️ Technologies Used
 Python3